John-pels/tpels/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 ![My Accounts](/img/depositphotos_25724437-stock-photo-sad-woman-crying-next-to.jpg "WHAT HAPPENS TO YOUR ACCOUNT AFTER YOUR DEMISE?")

 Big sis asked ''What happens to your account after your demise?
 I beg your pardon sis!
 What kind of question is that?
+I replied sharply.
 She said calm down Tofunmi!
 Facebook asks such a question while having an account with them